kumpelblase2/proxtop/README.md

 ## How to run

+### Running latest stable
+You can find the latest stable releases under [Releases](https://github.com/kumpelblase2/proxtop/releases/latest) in the repository.
+There you can download the right archive for your platform.
+Extract it and run the `Proxtop` executable inside the directory.

+### Running latest/development version
 First get all required dependencies (requires NPM and bower to be installed):
 ```
 npm run setup